dotto59/finitestate/README.md

 5) Next state at the end of action

 After this initialization, you need to create two functions: one to check the conditions or "TestCondition()", and one to perform the required actions, called "DoAction".
 A reference to those functions is passed to FiniteState object by calling the "SetFunctions()" method we saw before.
 The function "TestConditions()" is called back by FiniteState library passing the condition code (one of the C_* symbols) and must  return a boolean value representing the test result: true if the condition is met (so the corresponding action will be performed), or false if not.
-You just need to implement a "swithc..case" with all the condition symbols you have defined before.
+You just need to implement a "switch..case" with all the condition symbols you have defined before.
 ```
 boolean TestCondition(int condition) {
   switch ( condition ) {